The Original Kings of Comedy: Bernie Mac

 Bernie Mac is the most autobiographical of the group.
 He turns his comedy on himself.
 He uses short, punchy attacks to make his point about his decreased sex drive and desire for quick sex instead of longer periods of intercourse.
 Mac's longest routines involve his hard-nosed style of child-rearing, where he makes no qualms about "fucking a kid up" if he needs to.
 He goes into an extended routine about the stress of raising his sister's children for her while she recovers from drugs [Mac did not actually have a sister; this was part of the routine], and tells of a run-in he had with his two-year-old niece and his effeminate six-year-old nephew, whom he refers to repeatedly as "the faggot" (Mac's routine about his sister's kids later became the basis of his Fox Network family comedy The Bernie Mac Show).

 He then tells a story about his mentally challenged nephew and his bouts with his bus driver; according to Mac, when the bus would come, his nephew would attempt to ask a question, but would immediately start stuttering, frustrating the bus driver and prompting him to drive off without picking him up.
 This continues the next few days, and Mac's aunt confronts the bus driver, asking why he was "denying [her son's] 'edumacation.'"
 The bus driver begins to stutter exactly like Mac's nephew, then proclaims "he was teasin' me!".
 The set, and the film, are concluded with Mac's piece on the ubiquity of the swear word "motherfucker", which he describes as "a noun: a person, place or thing," and then, as noted by New York Times reviewer Elvis Mitchell, "proceeds to give the heft of an adjective and even transforms it into a split infinitive."
 He can be seen on the archive footage (and the closing credits) on Harvey's eponymous talk show.
 The show also reunited with Harvey without Mac as well as paying tribute to him, which aired in November 2016.

 Reception

-Rotten Tomatoes gives the film a "Certified Fresh" rating and a score of 83% based on reviews from 103 critics.
+Rotten Tomatoes gives the film a rating of 83% based on reviews from 103 critics.
+The site's critical consensus reads: "If you want lots of laughs and don't mind some profanity, The Original Kings of Comedy can deliver."